marcodeangelis/stochastic-area-metric/README.md

-We can time the execution.
+Below we time the execution.
+It takes a small fraction of a second (0.265 s) to compute the distance between two datasets with 1e5 elements.

 ```python